18 Simple Ideas to Reduce Your Abandon Rate

 These bots can give customers self-service options that feel natural and are powerful, while also generating conversation transcripts that give businesses insight into the topics that are being discussed.

-15. Categorize Customer Contacts
+15. Categorise Customer Contacts

 A headshot of Andrew Scobie